microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ![Connect to Cosmos DB database 1 of 4](media/02-service-connector-cosmos.png)

 - Select `Connection string` for the authentication type
-- Expand the `Advanced` tag below to verify the property names injected into the connected app
+- Expand the `Advanced` tag below to verify the property names injected into the connected app (Optional)
 - Click the `Next: Networking` button

 ![Connect to Cosmos DB database 2 of 4](media/03-service-connector-cosmos.png)